 Don’t worry.
 You can still study film production.

-Online institutions have come a long way in their offerings.
+Online film institutions have come a long way in their offerings.
 Today, you’ll find many that give you a great film/media education from the comfort of your home.

 In fact, many schools offer expedited options that allow you to complete courses in four to eight weeks, rather than a full semester.